 - Promote variety and avoid monotony in developments by allowing greater freedom in selecting the means to provide access, light, open space, and amenities.

 - Facilitate the assembly of properties that might otherwise be developed in unrelated increments to the detriment of surrounding neighborhoods.

 For additional information regarding Planned Development Permits, please visit Article 59 of the Fresno Municipal Code.
-The Planned Development Permit Supplication Application is required as part of the project submittal.
+The Planned Development Permit Supplemental Application is required as part of the project submittal.

 Minor Deviation Applications

 A Minor Deviation is a request to modify property development standards by no more than 10 percent.
 For example, if the required side yard setback is five feet, an applicant may request a 10 percent deviation which would allow the applicant to encroach six inches into the required side yard.